 In this study, we show you how to connect Power BI to Text Files and get data from text files to Power BI.
 To demonstrate the Get Data from Text File to Power BI, we will load data from a text file to Power BI and generate a column chart.

-How to Get Data from Text File to Power BI
+How to Get Data from Text Files to Power BI

-If you haven’t started the Power BI Desktop yet, Double click on the Power BI desktop to open.
-Once it is open, it looks like below screenshot.
-Please click on the Get Data hyperlink
+If you haven’t started the Power BI Desktop yet, Double click on the Power BI desktop to open it.
+Once it is open, it looks like the screenshot below.
+Please click on the Get Data hyperlink.

-If you are in the Power BI visualization page.
-Under the Home tab, Click the Get Data option and select the Text/CSV as we shown below.
-Or, select More option
+If you are on the Power BI visualization page, click the Get Data option under the Home tab and select the Text/CSV, as shown below.
+Or select More options.

-When you select the More option, the following window will be shown.
+When you select the More option, the following window will show.
 You can use this window to select your desired Data source.
-For now, let me select the Text/CSV Option and click Connect button
+For now, let me select the Text/CSV Option and click the Connect button.

-Once you click on the Connect button, a new window will be opened to select the Text File from our file system.
-For now, we are selecting the Employee.txt file as shown below
+Once you click the Connect button, a new window opens to select the Text File from our file system.
+For now, we are selecting the Employee.txt file, as shown below.

-Now you can see the preview of the data present in the text file.
+You can now see the preview of the data in the text file.

-Most of the time, Power BI will automatically pick the delimiter, and separate the columns.
-If this is not the case, then use the Delimiter option to change as per your requirement.
+Most of the time, Power BI automatically picks the delimiter and separates the columns.
+If this is not the case, use the Delimiter option to change as per your requirement.

-If you are satisfied with the Data and the data types then click Load button otherwise, click Edit button to make changes.
+If you are satisfied with the Data and the data types, click the Load button; otherwise, click the Edit button to make changes.

-When you click Edit button, following window will be opened.
-Use this window to change the data as per your requirement.
+When you click the Edit button, the following window opens.
+Use this window to change the data as per your requirements.

-Now you can see all the Columns that are imported from the text file under the Fields section.
+Now you can see all the Columns imported from the text file under the Fields section.

 Let me create a Column chart using this data.
-I suggest you to refer, Column Chart in Power BI article to understand the steps involved in creating it.
+I suggest you refer to the Column Chart in the Power BI article to understand the steps involved in creating it.